 Some evidence has accrued for a polymorphism in the gene for angiotensin-converting enzyme (ACE) in either predisposing to nephropathy or accelerating its course.
 However, definitive genetic markers have yet to be identified.
-More recently, the role of epigenetic factors, especially micro-RNAs, has appeared as another contributing mechanism.
+More recently, the role of epigenetic modification in the pathogenesis of diabetic nephropathy has been highlighted.

 Since the 1950s, kidney disease has been clearly recognized as a common complication of diabetes mellitus (DM), with as many as 50% of patients with DM of more than 20 years’ duration having this complication.

-Diabetic nephropathy rarely develops before 10 years’ duration of type 1 DM (also known as insulin-dependent diabetes mellitus [IDDM]).
-Approximately 3% of newly diagnosed patients with type 2 DM (also known as non–insulin-dependent diabetes mellitus [NIDDM]) have overt nephropathy.
+Diabetic nephropathy rarely develops before 10 years’ duration of type 1 DM (previously known as insulin-dependent diabetes mellitus [IDDM]).
+Approximately 3% of newly diagnosed patients with type 2 DM (previously known as non–insulin-dependent diabetes mellitus [NIDDM]) have overt nephropathy.
 The peak incidence (3%/y) is usually found in persons who have had diabetes for 10-20 years, after which the rate progressively declines.

 The risk for the development of diabetic nephropathy is low in a normoalbuminuric patient with diabetes’ duration of greater than 30 years.
 Patients who have no proteinuria after 20-25 years have a risk of developing overt renal disease of only approximately 1% per year.